ksassnowski/venture-docs/docs/upgrade-guide.md

 ### Workflows

-In 0.x versions, workflows were defined in an ad-hoc fashion.
+In 0.x versions of Venture, workflows were defined in an ad-hoc fashion.
 This meant that the place you defined a workflow usually was also the place you started them.
 As a consequence, workflows were almost impossible to re-use and test.

-Version 1 of Venture fundamentally changed how workflows are defined.
-The _definition_ of a workflow was promoted to a first-class concept so we can reason about it separately from executing the workflow itself.
+Version 1 of Venture fundamentally changes how workflows are defined.
+Instead of defining and starting them inline, workflows are now defined in separate classes.
+Having a persistent workflow definition allows us to re-use them across our application.
+It also enables us to reason about them separately in our tests.

 #### Defining Workflows